Himadri-Biswas/CSE-326-ISD-Sessional/Deployed Demo/readme.md

 ## Overview

-ShopZone is a full-stack e-commerce web application built with a **NestJS** backend and a **React + Vite** frontend.
+Amazon is a full-stack e-commerce web application built with a **NestJS** backend and a **React + Vite** frontend.
 The platform supports two distinct user roles — **customers** who browse, purchase, and review products, and **sellers** who list products, manage inventory, and fulfill orders.

 Under the hood, the system integrates **Clerk** for enterprise-grade authentication with JWT-based session verification, **Stripe** for secure online payment processing, **MongoDB Atlas** as the cloud database, and is deployed serverlessly on **Vercel** with a **GitHub Actions** CI/CD pipeline for automated testing on every push.